 The attainment at Key Stage 1 and Key Stage 2 has been excellent and reflects the amount of effort and resourcing that has been given to Teaching and Learning to ensure that the children make as much progress as possible.
-Attendance across the site is outstanding and around 97%, above the national average, the academy trust has a good reputation in Darlington.
+Attendance across the site is outstanding and above 97%, above the national average, the school has a good reputation in Darlington.

-The Junior School is rated as good by Ofsted and the Infant School Outstanding.
+The junior school is rated as good by Ofsted and the infant school outstanding.